Platform feature: Low pass filter

 Application of a low pass filter to level data in the hetida platform

 We imagine that a hydrologist wants to investigate the frequency and duration of low water events in the Ruhr region.
 She defines a low water event as a water level falling below a certain level for a longer period of time.
 If a measured water level rises for a short time due to a single rainfall, this is often of no great significance.
-Other random factors such as a passing ship or a blocked channel can also cause short-term fluctuations.
+Other random factors such as a passing ship or a blocked signal can also cause short-term fluctuations.
 If the water level briefly exceeds the limit value as a result, this does not change the ongoing low water situation.
-The hydrologist therefore wants to smooth her measurement data before analyzing low water events.
-To do this, she uses a low-pass filter to eliminate such short-term fluctuations.
-We implement this in the hetida platform below.
-The water level data of the Ruhr in Hattingen, which is measured by the Ruhrverband at 15-minute intervals, is made freely available as a .csv file.
-After downloading, the .csv file can be easily imported into the hetida platform (more information on the platform interfaces).

 Import of raw data via CSV file

-Once the data has been successfully imported, a channel containing this data can be created.
-The hetida platform generates a data preview for each channel created at the corresponding point in the Explorer.
+Once the data has been successfully imported, a signal containing this data can be created.
+The hetida platform generates a data preview for each signal created at the corresponding point in the Explorer.
 Here we can already see that there was a longer period of low water levels in the Ruhr in Hattingen in 2003.
 From March to November, the water levels were below the average low water level at this measuring point, which is 102 cm.
 However, there were short-term exceedances of this limit during this period.
 If low water was defined using such a limit value, the period would not be fully classified as a low water period, which is undesirable.

 We therefore filter the raw data through a low pass filter.
 We set the cut-off frequency so that events with a duration of less than two weeks are filtered out.
 We regard these short events as interference signals.
 Longer-term events, on the other hand, should be retained.
-To do this, we select “d” for days as the unit of frequency.
-We set the cut-off frequency to 1/14, i.e. 0.0714.
-The result of this filter is written to a new channel whose data preview looks like this:

 Result after applying the low pass filter